shreyassks/DoRA/README.md

 ## Reproducing results in the paper

+### I have written a detailed blog post for this repo: https://shreyassk.substack.com/p/visualising-dora-weight-decomposed

+This work is inspired from Sebastian Raschka's blog on DoRA - https://magazine.sebastianraschka.com/p/lora-and-dora-from-scratch

 This repository has the code to reproduce results of Llama-2-7B for Cleaned Alpaca Instruction Dataset task specified in research paper
 Checkpoints of LoRA and DoRA are stored at intermediate steps which are later used to visualize direction a nd magnitude updates of query and value weight matrices